CMProductions/sdet-technical-test/README.md

 And this call to retrieve a list of GIFs: http://api.giphy.com/v1/gifs/search?q=funny+dog&api_key=dc6zaTOxFJmzC

-Your third task is to extensively test that API endpoint.
+Your task is to extensively test that API endpoint.
 You can use the provided *api_key*: it’s a public key for testing out that API.
 Please, read the documentation before starting.

 Provide a list of test cases (minimum 10, maximum 20), covering both functional and non-functional, listing the actual parameters used to execute your test cases (you can use a test matrix).
 Try to cover as many features and edge cases as possible: this endpoint allows a lot of parameter combinations.